 SUBJECT TO 1920 ACT CONTRACT

-By signing this Contract, the SVP Shareholder acknowledges that the right to use water for Miscellaneous Purposes is based strictly on the execution of federal contracts, and that the SVP Shareholder has read and understands the 1920 Act Contract, which is incorporated by reference herein, and agrees to be bound by all of the terms of the 1920 Act Contract.
+By signing this Contract, the SVP Water User acknowledges that the right to use water for Miscellaneous Purposes is based strictly on the execution of federal contracts, and that the SVP Water User has read and understands the 1920 Act Contract, which is incorporated by reference herein, and agrees to be bound by all of the terms of the 1920 Act Contract.
 If there are any conflicts between the 1920 Act Contract and this Third-Party Contract, the 1920 Act Contract will govern.

 PERMITS, LICENSES, AND AGREEMENTS

-The SVP Shareholder is responsible for compliance with Utah state law, including obtaining any and all approvals that may be required by the Utah State Engineer for the use of water for Miscellaneous Purposes.
-The SVP Shareholder will assist Reclamation and SWUA in filing any necessary water right change applications, obtaining approval from the Utah State Engineer’s Office, and providing copies to Reclamation, SWUA, and all delivery entities of any applications and/or approvals at no cost to Reclamation, SWUA, or the delivery entities.
+The SVP Water User is responsible for compliance with Utah state law, including obtaining any and all approvals that may be required by the Utah State Engineer for the use of water for Miscellaneous Purposes.
+The SVP Water User will assist Reclamation and SWUA in filing any necessary water right change applications, obtaining approval from the Utah State Engineer’s Office, and providing copies to Reclamation, SWUA, and all delivery entities of any applications and/or approvals at no cost to Reclamation, SWUA, or the delivery entities.

-The parties acknowledge that the United States retains all right, title, and interest in the Project Water Rights, lands and facilities, in particular, those facilities constructed that reside on Project lands and associated easements and appurtenances thereto.
+The parties acknowledge that nothing herein alters or amends the interest of the United States in and to the Project Water Rights, lands and facilities, in particular, those facilities constructed that reside on Project lands and associated easements and appurtenances thereto.

 TRANSFERS

-If the SVP Shareholder proposes, as detailed in Exhibit B, to merely transfer Project Water from one Canal Company to another, for continued Irrigation use, the provisions of this Third-Party Contract relating to conversion to Miscellaneous Purposes shall be disregarded; provided, however, that all other provisions hereof shall apply, including in particular but without limitation the provisions of Sections 6, 7 and 8 hereof.
+If the SVP Water User proposes, as detailed in Exhibit B, to merely transfer Project Water from one Canal Company to another, for continued Irrigation use, the provisions of this Third-Party Contract relating to conversion to Miscellaneous Purposes shall be disregarded; provided, however, that all other provisions hereof shall apply, including in particular but without limitation the provisions of Sections 6, 7 and 8 hereof.

 CARRIER WATER